Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Batch management explained simply

-Batch management optimizes the item-related storage and tracking of goods deliveries by means of a unique LOT number.
+Batch management optimizes item-specific storage and tracking of goods using a unique lot number.

 Success story: Evident Ingredients Success story: Evident Ingredients – Beitrag öffnen